 - Hummingbirds see in ultraviolet light and they can see further than a human.

 - Hummingbirds have a great memory – they remember every flower & feeder they've been to, and how long it will take a flower to refill.

 - The hummingbird brain is 4.2% of its body weight – this is the largest, in proportion, of the wild bird group.

 - Hummingbirds are the only birds that can fly like a helicopter… up, down, sideways, front, and back!

-- Hummingbirds are the second largest family of birds with a total of 332 species.
+- Hummingbirds are the second largest family of birds with over 300 species.